ComPWA/compwa.github.io/docs/develop.md

 :::
 ::::

-Next, install a Jupyter kernel:
+Usually, this also installs a Jupyter kernel directly. **Optionally**, you can define a Jupyter kernel manually:

 <!-- cspell:ignore installkernel -->